 Image credit: Bullara Station | Tourism WA

-There’s no shortage of incredible places to set up and explore the beautiful Ningaloo coastline, however if you’re looking for an authentic outback experience station stay, Bullara ticks all the boxes.
-The working cattle station has bush camping and cottage options, complete with communal fire pits, camp kitchens, wood BBQs and under-the-star showers.
+There’s no shortage of incredible places to set up and explore the beautiful Ningaloo coastline, however, if you’re looking for an authentic outback experience station stay, Bullara ticks all the boxes.
+This working cattle station serves up both bush camping and cozy cottage options, with communal fire pits, camp kitchens, wood BBQs and even outdoor showers under the stars.

 Nanga Mill